Marcus Porcius Cato Licinianus: Life as a jurist

 Henceforward he appears to have devoted himself to the practice of the law, in which he attained considerable eminence.
 In the obscure and corrupt fragment of Sextus Pomponius' de Origine Juris, after mentioning Sextus and Publius Aelius and Publius Atilius, the author proceeds to speak of the two Catos.
 This passage seems to speak of a Cato before the Censor, but Pomponius wrote in paragraphs, devoting one to each succession of jurists, and the word Deinde commences that of the Catos, though the Censor had been mentioned by anticipation at the end of the preceding paragraph.
 From the Catos, father and son, the subsequent jurists traced their succession.
 Apollinaris Sulpicius, in that passage of Aulus Gellius which is the principal authority with respect to the genealogy of the Cato family, speaks of the son as having written “egregios de juris disciplina libros”.
 Festus (under Mundus) cites the commentarii juris civilis of Cato, probably the son, and Julius Paullus cites Cato's 15th book.
 Cicero censures Cato and Brutus for introducing in their published responsa the names of the persons who consulted them.
 Celsus cites an opinion of Cato concerning the intercalary month, and the regula or sententia Catoniana is frequently mentioned in the Digest.
 The regula Catoniana was a celebrated rule of Roman law to the effect, that a legacy should never be valid unless it would have been valid if the testator had died immediately after he had made his will.
 This rule (which had several exceptions) was a particular case of a more general maxim: “Quod initio non valet, id tractu temporis non potest convalescere”.
 The greater celebrity of the son as a jurist, and the language of the citations from Cato, render it likely that the son is the Cato of the Digest.
 From the manner in which Cato is mentioned in the Institutes,—“Apud Catonem bene scriptum refert antiquitas,”—it may be inferred, that he was known only at second hand in the time of Justinian.

-He died when praetor designatus, about 152 BC, a few years before his father, who bore his loss with resignation, and, on the ground of poverty, gave him a frugal funeral.
+He died when praetor designatus, around 152 BC, a few years before his father, who bore his loss with resignation, and, on the ground of poverty, gave him a frugal funeral.

-His elder son was the consul of 118 BC, Marcus Porcius Cato.
+His wife was the Aemilia who was the daughter of Lucius Aemilius Paullus Macedonicus (consul in 182 BC) and granddaughter of Lucius Aemilius Paullus (consul in 219).
+His elder son was the consul of 118 BC, Marcus Cato.
+He was also the father of the Gaius Cato who was consul in 114.